alnitak/shader_fun/README.md

 ### 2. Loading a Project from JSON

-You can save any shader from to a `.json` file and load it directly:
+You can save any shader project to a `.json` file and load it directly:

 ```dart
 import 'dart:convert';